James Whitmore

-James Allen Whitmore Jr. (October 1, 1921 – February 6, 2009) was an American actor.
-He received numerous accolades, including a Golden Globe Award, a Grammy Award, a Primetime Emmy Award, a Theatre World Award, and a Tony Award, plus two Academy Award nominations.
+James Allen Whitmore Jr. (October 1, 1921 – February 6, 2009) was an American actor, who appeared in over 150 stage, film, and television roles over a 50-year career.
+He was the recipient of numerous accolades, including three of the four EGOT honors - a Grammy Award, a Primetime Emmy Award, and a Tony Award.
+He was nominated for two Academy Awards, Best Supporting Actor for Battleground (1949) and Best Actor for Give 'em Hell, Harry!
+(1975).